Tobanp/av-guidance/supporting documents/Introduction.md

 This rebuttable presumption balances the need to give individuals incentives to maintain their vehicles in a responsible manner, and for manufacturers to produce safe vehicles, while making sure that people who are hurt by autonomous vehicles can rest assured that they will be able to recover against the appropriate party for their injuries.

 ## Testing

-The testing regime is intended to impose reasonable restriction on the operation of untested vehicles within the state, without unnecessarily restriciting the ability for potential upfitters to work within the state.
+The testing regime is intended to give manufacturers reasonable testing standards for the operation of vehicles which have not yet been certified by the state, without unnecessarily restriciting the ability for potential upfitters to work within the state.
 The testing regime should be permissive enough to provide broad application of a test, while ensuring that they system meets minimum requirements.
 A combination of agency delegation along with a bare framework of statutory requirements offers the reassurance that individuals will need to know that a vehicle has met the minimum requirements for operation.

+We divide the testing phase into three parts

+1. Application for testing permit
+2. Permit issuance
+3. Testing operation

+Penalties for violation are up to $25,000.

 ## Recognition of Other States